Development Guidelines

 Souffle’s profiler by passing

-argument, specifing a directory path where profiles of each pass
+--profile argument, specifing a directory path where profiles of each pass

 should be generated.

-For the default configuration of ddisasm, --profile
+For the default configuration of ddisasm, --profile can only be used

-along with --interpreter
+along with --interpreter.
+For example:

 $ ddisasm --debug-dir dbg --interpreter --profile profiles --asm ex.s examples/ex1/ex